 In this post, we will review why you should have a pantry stocked to feed your family for a few months and share some unique plans from some of our friends to help get you started.

 A well-stocked pantry will save you both time and money.
 We have raised 11 children on a federal employee salary and are able to provide well for our family.
 Feeding a large family on a limited budget may seem like an impossible feat unless you know a few secrets.

 One secret to reducing your food budget is to have a 3 month, or more, supply of foods stashed away in your pantry.
-It reduces last minute trips to the grocery store, impulse spending and saves on gas.
-I rarely every have to run to the store for a missing ingredient and always have what I need to whip up treats for a hungry basketball team.
+It reduces last-minute trips to the grocery store, impulse spending, and saves on gas.
+I rarely ever have to run to the store for a missing ingredient and always have what I need to whip up treats for a hungry basketball team.

 I am able to stock up when items go on a great sale.
 For instance, I know how much of each of the basic staples our family will go through in a year.
 When ketchup or green beans or brownie mixes go on sale for a killer price, I purchase enough to last for a year.
 Your goal may only be 3-6 months, but you probably aren’t feeding 11 hungry children.

 I will admit that this doesn’t always work as planned.
 One time chocolate chips went on sale for 50 cents a bag.
 I thought I won the lottery and bought 300 bags.
 According to my calculations, those chocolate chips should last at least 2 years.
 A short 6 months later, I discovered that I didn’t have any chocolate chips for my cookies.
 Unbeknownst to me, the kids and their friends had started eating them by the bag.
 Surely it couldn’t have been me, could it?

 A 3 month supply of food is the perfect buffer when personal finances are strained.
 Normally, I continue to stock up and replace the items that we have used.
 However, sometimes the challenges in life have made me very grateful that we had those resources on hand.